|Nutrition Facts (per serving)|

-Chop onion.
 Heat a medium pot over medium-high heat and add oil or butter.
-When the fat is hot, add the onion and salt.
+When the oil is hot, add the onion and salt.
 Cook, stirring occasionally, until onion is translucent and tender, about 5 minutes.

 Meanwhile, trim and chop the zucchini.
 Add zucchini and broth to the onion.
 Raise heat to bring to a boil then reduce heat to maintain a steady simmer and cook, stirring occasionally, until zucchini is very tender, about 15 minutes.

 Put pureed soup in a large bowl or sealable container.
 Cover and chill until cold, for at least 1 hour.

 When ready to serve, stir in cream or yogurt, if using, and add salt and pepper to taste.